matrix-org/matrix-spec-proposals/proposals/3173-expose-stripped-state-events.md

 ## Proposal

-This proposal includes two aspects which are dealt with separately:
+This proposal includes a few aspects which are dealt with separately:

 1. Generalizing when a user is allowed to view the stripped state of a room.
 2. A consistent recommendation for which events to include in the stripped state.
+3. Providing a dedicated API for accessing the stripped state of the room.

 ### Accessing the stripped state of a room

 Any user who is able to join a room shall be allowed to have access the stripped state events of that room.
-No changes are proposed to the mechanics of how the users may get those state events.
+Additionally, any user who could access the state of a room may access the stripped state of a room, as it is a strict subset of information.

 Potential ways that a user might be able to join a room include, but are not limited to, the following mechanisms: